akhlashashmi/lexical-Analyzer/README.md

 ## Notes

-- The program requires two additional files:
+- The program requires few additional files:
   - `keywords.txt`: Contains a list of keywords.
   - `Identifiers.txt`: Contains a list of predefined identifiers.
   - `operators.txt`: Contains a list of operators.